-The big cylindrical altar found at the Brauron sanctuary was restored in 1967 from 28 pieces that were retrieved from different parts of the archaeological site.
+The big cylindrical altar found at the Brauron sanctuary was restored in 1967 from 28 pieces from different parts of the archaeological site.
 The fragmentary scene on the altar consisted of 15 relief figures arranged in order, while above each figure's head was an inscription with its name.
 According to an interpretive approach, the scene's theme is the welcoming reception of Dionysus as a guest deity to the sanctuary of Artemis Brauronia.
-Hermes led the procession, and the figures that followed are identified with Dionysus, the three Horae with Eirene first in order, the three Graces, a Silenus figure, the three Nymphs - the last of which is depicted seated - Apollo, Leto, and Artemis.
+Hermes led the procession, and the following figures are identified with Dionysus, the three Horae with Eirene first in order, the three Graces, a Silenus figure, and the three Nymphs - the last of which is depicted seated - Apollo, Leto, and Artemis.
 The altar is dated around 400 B.C., the period right after the end of the Peloponnesian War when peace was re-established in Attica.
-This fact may have been why the artist placed Eirene right after Dionysus, who led the procession toward the temple of Artemis along with Hermes.
-A different approach identifies in the first part of the scene, which takes place at the sanctuary of Delphi, Leto, Artemis, Apollo, and Pythia, seated next to him on the Omphalos.
+This may have been why the artist placed Eirene right after Dionysus, who led the procession toward the temple of Artemis and Hermes.
+A different approach is identified in the scene's first part, which takes place at the sanctuary of Delphi, Leto, Artemis, Apollo, and Pythia, seated next to him on the Omphalos.
 In the next scene, a procession begins with Hermes and Dionysus in charge, followed by the goddess Eirene and more groups of secondary female deities participating.
 A male deity is discerned among them and could be interpreted as "Agon, " related to Eirene's cult.

 OIL LAMP.
 Oil lamps were mainly used for the lighting of private and public buildings and of cult places as well.
 They were used as offerings at temples and frequently encountered as grave goods in burials.
 They appear in different variations concerning, especially the shape of the nozzle for the reception of the tow and the addition or lack of a handle.
 Depending on their way of manufacture, lamps are classified as handmade, wheel-made, or mold-made.
 They were made mainly of clay – however, stone or metal lamps have also been found.
 The most basic centers of lamp production were Athens and Corinth, while in post-Christian periods, the so-called Minor Asian and North-African lamps appeared.